camharris/photo-culling-agent/docs/photo_culler_agent_mvp.md

     - Submit feedback or tag favorites
   - Feedback is passed back into the LangGraph workflow.

+- **Iterative Learning (MVP Approach via Prompt Contextualization):**
+  - User feedback (agreement/disagreement, comments, overrides) from a processed batch is collected.
+  - This feedback is summarized and dynamically added to the GPT-4o system prompt for analyzing subsequent batches within the same session.
+  - The Gradio UI will include controls to clear the current batch and apply these session-based learnings before starting a new batch.

 - **In-Memory or Logical Categorization**

   - During MVP, actual file movement is skipped.